wangzhou/uadk/Thoughts_on_Nov05.md

 #### Suggestion on "struct vendor_chan"

-Since "struct wd_queue" is allocated out of "wd_request_queue()", suggest vendor allocate "struct vendor_chan" directly.
+"struct wd_chan" is expected to allocated by vendor's driver and used in wd helper functions.
+Suggest vendor driver allocates "struct vendor_chan" instead.
 The head of "struct vendor_chan" is "struct wd_queue".
 Additional hardware informations are stored in higher address.
-User could use convert pointer type between "struct wd_queue" and "struct vendor_chan".
+Vendor driver could convert the pointer type between "struct wd_chan" and "struct vendor_chan".

-#### Rename "struct wd_queue"

-Since QM is not common enough for each vendor, suggest to change the name of "wd_queue" to "wd_chan" for more generic.

-### Updating "struct wd_drv_dio_if"
+### Obsolete "struct wd_drv_dio_if"

-#### Clean structure

-Since communication interface is abandoned, we don't need to keep "send()" and "recv()" in "struct wd_drv_dio_if" any more.

-#### Support different algorithms

-In original implementation, different vendor devices are registered with "struct wd_drv_dio_if".
-Now we're moving to support algorithm interfaces, not communication interfaces.
-But there're may several methods in one algorithm interfaces.
-If we fill all of the algorithm methods in a structure, it may be huge.
-It's better to split "struct wd_drv_dio_if" into different algorithm structures.

-Maybe vendor only supports a few hardware accelerators.
-Vendor should only register related algorithm interface.
+"struct wd_drv_dio_if" is focus on communication interface and basic operations.
+Since communication interface is abandoned and algorithm interface is widely used.
+This structure is a bit redundant.
+Some new structures based on algorithm are expected.

 ### Obsolete Interfaces

 ***void *wd_drv_mmap_qfr(struct wd_queue \*q, enum uacce_qfrt qfrt, enum uacce_qfrt qfrt_next, size_t size);***

 It's used to map qfile region to user space.
 It's just fill "q->fd" and "q->qfrs_offset[qfrt]" into mmap().
 It seems the wrap is unnecessary.

 ***void wd_drv_unmap_qfr(struct wd_queue \*q, void \*addr, enum uacce_qfrt qfrt, enum uacce_qfrt qfrt_next, size_t size);***

 It's used to destroy the qfile region by unmap().
 It seems that we can use munmap() directly.

 ### SVA Scenario